$620,393Average Value$420Average Price per Sq Ft11Homes For Sale

 Shop, eat and dance in downtown Denver

 Leven Deli Co. is one of Denver's favorite spots for food, coffee and an after-work drink.
-“The customers in the area – our neighbors – are fabulous," says Celestina Salazar, director of operations at Leven Deli Co.
+“The customers in the area – our neighbors – are fabulous," says Celestina Salazar, director of operations at Leven, a modern deli.
 "Even though downtown is always bustling and known for the businesses, around here there is a small tight knit community that have welcomed us with open arms when we first opened the doors to the public."
-Leven Deli Co. also has a market and catering, with an outdoor patio for neighborhood hangouts right next to the Denver Art Museum.
-Cuba Cuba Café & Bar is an independently owned Caribbean restaurant spread across two twin Gothic houses.
-Cuba Cuba has the largest selection of exotic rums in Denver and a signature très leches cake.
+Leven also has a market and catering, with an outdoor patio for neighborhood hangouts right next to the Denver Art Museum.
+Cuba Cuba, spread across two twin Gothic houses, has traditional Cuban dishes and the largest selection of exotic rums in Denver.
 La Rumba is a dance hall which hosts club nights from Thursday to Sunday, where local DJs play salsa, merengue, reggaeton and more for beginner and advanced dancers.
-Much of the grocery shopping here is done at a few convenience stores such as City Store Market or Circle K. For big grocery hauls, the nearest Whole Foods is 2 miles north via North Speer Boulevard.
+The closest spots for essentials or snacks are City Store Market and Circle K. For big grocery hauls, the nearest Whole Foods is 2 miles north via North Speer Boulevard.
 Target is just 1.4 miles north via Lincoln Street for groceries, clothing and home goods.

 Proximity to the Denver Zoo and airport